AnujPancholi/fullstackopen2020-part3/README.md

 ## Exercise 3.14

-As stated in the previous task, I ended up completing this exercise in the last one itself.
+As stated in the previous exercise, I ended up completing this exercise in the last one itself.

+## Exercise 3.15

+As stated in exrecise 3.13, have already done this, although I did not see the point of using `findByIdAndRemove` like the course suggests, I used `deleteOne` instead.